 Giving your physician advanced about your intentions allows your doctor to start organizing your medical records, as well as plan for future diagnostic tests.

-If you need help submitting a claim for Social Security disability benefits, consider teaming up with a Social Security attorney.
+If you need help submitting a claim for Social Security disability benefits, consider teaming up with a Social Security attorney or disability attorney.
 A lawyer not only helps you meet deadlines and organize evidence, but your legal counsel also might be able to recommend a physician who has experience filing Social Security forms for doctors.
+Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
+Our Social Security Disability Calculator can help you determine how much you’ll receive from the SSA before you file for disability.